ManuelRausch/StatConfR/README.md

 serve as an alternative when the assumptions of meta-d′/d′ assuming the corresponding model provides a better fit to the data.
 The following models are included:

-- Signal detection rating model
+- signal detection rating model,

-- Gaussian noise model
+- Gaussian noise model,

-- Weighted evidence and visibility model
+- weighted evidence and visibility model,

-- Post-decisional accumulation Model
+- post-decisional accumulation model,

-- Independent Gaussian model
+- independent Gaussian model,

-- Independent truncated Gaussian model (the model underlying the meta-d′/d′ method, see Rausch et al., 2023)
+- independent truncated Gaussian model (the model underlying the meta-d′/d′ method, see Rausch et al., 2023),

-- Lognormal noise model
+- lognormal noise model, and

-- Lognormal weighted evidence and visibility model
+- lognormal weighted evidence and visibility model.

-## Mathematical description of models
+## Mathematical description of implemented models of confidence
 The models included in the statConfR package are all based on signal detection theory (Green & Swets, 1966).
 It is assumed that participants select a binary discrimination response $R$ about a stimulus $S$.
 Both $S$ and $R$ can be either -1 or 1. $R$ is considered correct if $S=R$.